 How do I know if my back pain is caused by my facet joints?

-Here are some of symptoms that may indicate your pain is coming from the facet joints:
+Here are some of the symptoms that may indicate your pain is coming from the facet joints:

-- It’s in the neck and can be felt in the shoulders and back of the skull
+- This aching can also be felt in the neck and can be felt in the shoulders and back of the skull

 - Bending backwards or twisting sideways towards the affected joint will cause pain